About Me (Barbara Weibel)

 “Madame, where you go?
 Grand Palace open.
 Wat Pho closed.
 Open this afternoon.
 Holiday this morning.”

 We must have heard this two dozen times on our walk between the Grand Palace and Wat Pho.
-This is perhaps the most famous of the Thailand scams.
+This is perhaps the most famous of the scams of Bangkok, Thailand.
 Men and women stand on the sidewalks surrounding the Wats (temples), telling people that the sites are closed for a holiday and will reopen in the afternoon, when they will be able to see a special ceremony performed by the monks.
 They then suggest that the tourist spend the intervening time visiting alternate sites, such as the Wat of the Black Buddha, and offer to arrange for a tuk-tuk driver to take them around for some ridiculously small fee (like a dollar for half a day).
 Many tourists fall for this ploy, only to find themselves being driven around to shopping centers (interspersed with a temple or two) for hours, where they are subject to high pressure tactics of shopkeepers trying to foist poor quality gems, silks and carpets on the victims.
 The scam operators and tuk-tuk drivers are paid by the shopkeepers for every tourist they deliver.
 By the time the tourist figures it out, they are back at Wat Pho, usually laden with packages.
 Fortunately, I know about this scam (I fell for it three years ago myself), so Joan and I avoided the detour this time, just laughing and brushing off the multitude of scam artists that accosted us.

 I have delayed visiting any of the Wats or temples in Bangkok on this trip because I have seen most of them before.
 I wanted to wait until my friend, Joan, arrived so we could share the experience together.
 We headed for the Grand Palace early this morning in an attempt to tour the site before the heat and humidity of midday descended upon us.